almahmudbd/universal-dark-mode/README.md

 ## Installation
 1. Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net/) or [Greasemonkey](https://www.greasespot.net/).
-2. Create a new script and replace the default code with the code from the respective script links above.
+2. Create a new script and replace the default code with the code from the respective script links above, maybe you can install directly too.
 3. Save the script to activate dark mode.

 ## Contributing